Memory and History

 Architectural Form

-The clubhouse fuses Hadid’s fluid futurism with Le Corbusier’s cubic functionalism.
+The clubhouse fuses Hadid’s fluid dynamism with Le Corbusier’s geometric clarity.
 Iterative design testing produced three sculptural volumes, each evoking a dog standing, stretching, and sitting.
 Grouped together, these forms convey playfulness, personality, and the social gestures of dogs, while anchoring the wider site and program.

 Site Planning & Circulation